kam3nev/hpc_thoughts/content/posts/falsesharing.md

 ### False sharing

 Now we know (more than) enough to understand what "false sharing" is, and to avoid it by using our knowledge about how cache is implemented.
 Let's start with an example.
 We haven't coded in a while, so let's bring out some good old `pthreads`.

-[Switch over to "screen-share", with non-important pieces sped up.]

 ```C
 #include <pthread.h>